Transparency with ICE

 “As always, the people closest to what is happening in our communities have the best information.
 We are transparent.
 And we are united with Columbus leadership — government officials, faith leaders, community organizers, and immigrants who are just trying to work and take care of their families.
 We need ICE out of our communities, and an end to this agency.
 These unaccountable, trigger-happy agents only bring chaos and violence.
 They aren’t behaving responsibly.
 This isn’t a reasonable way to enforce an immigration system that needs an overhaul.
 ICE is using authoritarian tactics to arrest and even kill people they don’t agree with,” said Lynn Tramonte, Executive Director of the Ohio Immigrant Alliance.

-“The first murder in Minneapolis this year was committed by an ICE agent, and the federal government is actively engaged in a cover-up to protect him.
+“The very first murder in Minneapolis this year was committed by an ICE agent, and the federal government is actively engaged in a cover-up to protect him.
 Renee Good’s murder is terrifying proof that the real criminals work at ICE.
 Closer to home, an ICE supervisor in Cincinnati was about to kill his partner when a neighbor saved her life.
 Samuel Saxon has a history of domestic violence that includes strangulation and broken bones.
 Even his supervisor called him a ‘loose cannon,’ yet he remained on the force.
 No one is safe when ICE agents are empowered to roam our streets and kill anyone they don’t like,” she continued.

 “U.S. Americans deserve a functioning immigration system.
 The one we have now is not it, and the Trump administration is only making it worse.
 In the meantime, good people who have built lives in this country, raised children here, and made tremendous contributions are being warehoused in county jails.
 They are being thrown away like trash after years of work and sacrifice.
 On the Ohio Immigrant Hotline we get calls from people who are denied medication for conditions like diabetes and cancer in ICE jail — conditions that are fatal if not managed.
 What are we doing here?
 Are we really going to let people die in our jails, because they were working and taking care of their families?
 Ohioans are reasonable people.
 We know this is wrong.
 If you have an ICE jail in your community, raise your voice with your elected leaders and tell them you want the contract ended,” Tramonte concluded.